-Try to do aerobic exercise every day, such as walking at least 1 mile, swimming, or biking.
-If it’s cold outside, use stairs in your home or go to a mall or shopping market.
+Try to do aerobic exercise every day.
+Aerobic exercise is any exercise that makes your heart beat faster, such as walking, swimming, or biking.
+If it’s cold outside, use stairs in your home or go to a mall or shopping center.
 Exercising will help your body get into its best condition for your surgery and make your recovery faster and easier.

 - 1 (238-gram) bottle of polyethylene glycol (MiraLAX®)